 Our favorite dual antenna kit is from Firestik, and includes everything you'll need to get a high-quality dual setup installed.
 You can lean more about the dual Firestik CB antenna kit here.

-If you're looking for just a cable, we'd recommend this dual CB coax cable from Firestik with triple PL-259 ends.
-It's also available with ring style terminals as well here.
+If you're looking for just a cable, we'd recommend this dual CB coax cable with removable PL-259 ends.
+If you need a lower profile cable, go for the Firestik CB Coax with Terminal Ends.